tarunjadhwani/sails-boilerplate/README.md

 $ CREATE DATABASE sails-boilerplate;
 ```

-Update the config for database consumer application in the file present in
+Update the config for database Sails boilerplate in the file present in
-consumer-payments/config/connections.js
+sails-boilerplate/config/connections.js

 ```sh
 $ grunt db:migrate:up